 The Company has had recurring net operating losses and negative cash flows from operations.
-As of December 31, 2022 and December 31, 2021, the Company had an accumulated deficit of \$224,105 and \$180,405, respectively.
-The Company was in compliance with all required covenants as of December 31, 2022, and December 31, 2021.
+As of December 31, 2023 and December 31, 2022, the Company had an accumulated deficit of \$261,903 and \$224,105, respectively, though, the Company was in compliance with all required covenants as of December 31, 2023, and December 31, 2022.
 The Company's recurring losses from operations and negative cash flows raise substantial doubt about the Company's ability to continue as a going concern within 12 months from the date that the consolidated financial statements are issued.
-As of December 31, 2022, and for the twelve months then ended management believes the impact of COVID-19 on our business has largely subsided, but we continue to closely monitor all COVID-19 developments including its impact on our customers, employees, suppliers, vendors, business partners, and distribution channels.
-In addition, the global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increases to inflation rates, rising interest rates, foreign currency impacts, declines in consumer confidence, and declines in economic growth.
+The global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increasing inflation rates, rising interest rates, foreign currency impacts, declines in consumer confidence, and declines in economic growth.
 All these factors point to uncertainty about economic stability, and the severity and duration of these conditions on our business cannot be predicted, and the Company cannot assure that it will remain in compliance with the financial covenants contained within its credit facilities.